formicidae-tracker/myrmidon/docs/installation.rst

    **anaconda** and **conda-forge** a careful installation as per `conda-forge documentation
    <https://conda-forge.org/docs/user/introduction.html#how-can-i-install-packages-from-conda-forge>`_
-   is strongly recommanded.
+   is strongly recommended.
 In summary, one must perform once:

    .. code-block:: bash